RecuencoJones/npmrc/README.md

 ## Installation from releases

-- Download the binary for your distribution
+- Download the file for your distribution
-- Rename it to `npmrc`
+- Extract it to get `npmrc`
 - Make it available in your path

 Happy `.npmrc` switching!